2011 World Championships in Athletics – Men's 110 metres hurdles

 The Men's 110 metres hurdles at the 2011 World Championships in Athletics was held at the Daegu Stadium on August 28 and 29.

+Summary

 The final featured the three fastest 110 hurdlers in history.
 World Record Holder Dayron Robles took an early lead but was being passed by former record holder Liu Xiang.
 Between the last two hurdles, Robles' right arm backswing caught Liu's oncoming left arm.
 Liu hit the tenth hurdle, with a second arm collision with Robles, slowing Liu enough to finish in third.
-Robles crossed the finish line first, but after the race, the Chinese team protested and Robles was disqualified, giving the championship to second finisher Jason Richardson.
+Robles crossed the finish line first, but after the race, the Chinese team protested and Robles was disqualified under IAAF Rule 163.2 for obstruction, giving the championship to second finisher Jason Richardson.

 Andy Turner was separated from David Oliver in a photo finish for the bronze medal, both receiving the same time.
 5th place in the race was also so close the photo could not separate the two competitors.